Azure/azure-sdk/docs/dotnet/introduction.md

 See [model type guidelines](#dotnet-service-models-namespace) for details.

-TODO: This needs to be updated.
+TODO: This set of namespaces needs to be updated.

 ### Authentication {#dotnet-authentication}

-TODO: Review this section vs. the discussion in the constructor section and see if this division makes sense.

 The client library consumer should construct a service client using just the constructor.
 After construction, service methods can be called successfully to invoke service operations.
 The constructor parameters must take all parameters required to create a functioning client, including all information needed to authenticate with the service.